 ABOUT KASHMERE GARDENS/5TH WARD

-The geographic focus for Bayou City rebuild efforts is on one of the most vulnerable communities in our city.
+The geographic focus for Bayou City rebuild efforts is on one of the most underserved communities in our city.
 Kashmere Gardens is about 10 minutes northeast of downtown and sits in the 100-year flood plain.
 It's estimated that 60% of the more than 30,000 residents were flooded during Harvey.
 This has been devastating for this community, most of whom live below the poverty line.
-The average income in Kashmere is $22,000 and unemployment is estimated to be as high as 55%.
 Bayou City Relief is bringing teams to this community and partnering with local community development organizations to help these families return to their homes.

 If you live in Kashmere Gardens or 5th Ward and were impacted by Harvey, contact us using the button below.

-BAYOU CITY HOUSTON VOLUNTEERSIf you live in Houston and attend Bayou City, consider one of these roles:
+HOUSTON VOLUNTEERSIf you live in Houston, consider one of these roles:

 Teams of volunteers from outside Houston have been instrumental in our rebuilding efforts.
 In this phase, teams should be adults and led by someone with construction experience.
 We are focused primarily on installing sheetrock, insulation, tape, float and painting.
 There is need for flooring and cabinet work if you have a more specialized team.

 We are able to accommodate 50 people each week maximum.
 Some overnight lodging is available for teams at Bayou City's Cypress campus.
 Send Relief, our ministry partner, will be facilitating all volunteer team registration and coordination.